brillout/wildcard-api/readme.md

 ### Wildcard VS GraphQL/REST

-If all you need is to retrieve/mutate data from you frontend, then Wildcard offers a very easy way.
+If all you need is to retrieve/mutate data from within your frontend code, then Wildcard offers a very easy way.
 All you have to do is to create JavaScript functions and all you need to know is written in this little Readme.

-If you need third parties to be able to retrieve/mutate your data then REST or GraphQL are better suited.
+If third parties retrieve/mutate your data then REST and GraphQL are better suited.
-A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for third parties that need a stable and long-term contract with your API.
+A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for third parties who need a stable and long-term contract with your API.

-But,
-for quickly evolving applications, the rigid structure of a RESTful/GraphQL API gets in a way and is a handicap.
+For quickly evolving applications, the rigid structure of a RESTful/GraphQL API gets in a way and is a handicap.
 Wildcard
 is schemaless and structureless